gravyboat/docka-docka-docka/README.rst

 docka-docka-docka is a full environment example to help you and your developers get up to speed quickly with an environment which can be duplicated between environments.
+Keep in mind that this repo is simply an example that shows all components.
+In a real example (which you'll hopefully create) the directories populated with actual content would be different repos.
+This is simply an example of how to set up all the components you will need to get going.
 Currently it is suggested to use Ubuntu due to the known issues listed at the bottom of this Readme.
 It's made of three components:

 components